 Once renowned as barber shop central, Hamilton East is where you can still get a good haircut too.

 The food revolution on Grey Street

-Mavis and Co on the corner of Bridge and Grey Streets has become one of the most iconic eateries in the area thanks to its scrumptious brunch menu, famous sweets cabinet, and sunny outdoor seating.
+Mavis & Co on the corner of Bridge and Grey Streets is a particular favourite with foodies thanks to its scrumptious brunch menu, tempting sweets cabinet, and sunny outdoor seating.
 What began as a stall at a local farmers’ market has grown into a Hamilton institution that draws daily crowds of food lovers.

 Explore the surrounding streets and lanes

 The streets and lanes surrounding ‘food street’ Grey Street are a culinary adventure too.

 On Cook Street there’s Cook Street Social serving brunch, lunch and evening meal options, as well as craft beer.
 Nextdoor is GoneBurger for big succulent creations with some attention-getter names - Belly of the Beast, My Deer and Drunken Sailor being just three of them.

 The small but perfectly formed GG's Café on Lovegrove Lane is where to find the best lamingtons in the city, along with baps, bagels, toasts, melts, soups and more.
 GG’s also has for sale the creations of local artists and crafters.